-Miles Powell is an Associate Professor of history at NTU, Singapore, where he studies marine and global environmental history, and heads the university’s Green Humanities research cluster.
+Miles Powell recently relocated to Hamburg Germany, from Singapore, where he was an Associate Professor of history at NTU, and headed the university’s Green Humanities research cluster.
+He studies marine and global environmental history.
 His first book, Vanishing America: Species Extinction, Racial Peril, and The Origins of Conservation (Harvard UP, 2016), uses discourses of extinction to explore connections between racial attitudes and environmental thought in late-nineteenth and early-twentieth-century America.
 His current research projects include a global environmental history of human interactions with sharks (under contract with Harvard UP), and a grant-funded study of Singapore’s marine environmental history.
 His research has appeared in Environment & History, Environmental History, the International Review of Environmental History, the Pacific Historical Review, the Western Historical Quarterly, and edited anthologies.
 He currently serves on the editorial board of Environment and History.